Bound states and controllable currents on Topological Insulator surfaces with extended magnetic defects: Boundary conditions.

-In Eq.~\eqref{boundary_condition}, $U_y$ appears as pure phase, and does not affect the observables, hence we set $U_y=0$.
+{where matrix $\mathcal{M}$ encodes the boundary condition.} In Eq.~\eqref{boundary_condition}, $U_y$ appears as pure phase, and does not affect the observables, hence we set $U_y=0$.
 In contrast, $U_0$ rotates the spinor, while $U_x$ and $U_z$ also change the magnitude of the spinor components.
-This BC enforces continuity of the $x$-component of the current, and hence satisfies particle conservation.~\cite{Zhang2012,Enaldiev2015,Asmar2017,Alspaugh2022} Below we set $U_z=0$ since a) dipolar interactions favor in-plane spin orientation; b) out-of-plane magnetic field opens a gap in the surface states spectrum removing low energy extended states; c) we verified the absence of bound states near the defect lines for $U_z\neq 0$.
+This boundary condition enforces continuity of the $x$-component of the current, and hence satisfies particle conservation~\cite{Zhang2012,Enaldiev2015,Asmar2017,Alspaugh2022}. {Note that, while the general form of the matrix $\mathcal{M}$ could be inferred from the current conservation (in analogy with how it was derived for potential impurities in Ref.~\onlinecite{Alspaugh2022}), Eq.~\eqref{boundary_condition} gives the connection between the specific components of that matrix and corresponding scattering potentials.
+This is important for our subsequent analysis of the influence of the magnetic field, see Sec.~\ref{sec:control}.} Below we set $U_z=0$ since a) dipolar interactions favor in-plane spin orientation; b) out-of-plane magnetic field opens a gap in the surface states spectrum removing low energy extended states; c) we verified the absence of bound states near the defect lines for $U_z\neq 0$.